ziglang/www.ziglang.org/content/learn/getting-started.en.md

 #### Setting up PATH on Windows
 To setup your path on Windows run **one** of the following snippets of code in a Powershell instance.
-Choose if you want to apply this change on a system-wide level (requires running Powershell with admin priviledges) or just for your user, and **make sure to change the snippet to point at the location where your copy of Zig lies**.
+Choose if you want to apply this change on a system-wide level (requires running Powershell with admin privileges) or just for your user, and **make sure to change the snippet to point at the location where your copy of Zig lies**.
 The `;` before `C:` is not a typo.